 What is Puglia like?

 One big attraction in Puglia is the untouched coastline which curves from the Adriatic coast to the Ionian sea.
 It boasts a variety of wonderful beaches.
-From long sandy stretches such as Porto Cesareo or the Alimini lakes to more intimate coves like Polignano or Porto Badisco.
-If you prefer family friendly, a fashionable hangout or a more remote hideaways, there really is a beach to suit everyone.
+They vary from long sandy stretches such as Porto Cesareo or the Alimini lakes to more intimate coves like Polignano or Porto Badisco.
+If your ideal beach is family friendly, a fashionable hangout or a more remote hideaway, you will always find a beach to suit you.

 The Valle D’Itria

 Further north you find the gently rolling hills of the Valle d’Itria, a short drive inland from Bari and Brindisi.
-Here impressive white hill towns rise from the green landscape.
-Two of my favourites are Ostuni and Locorotondo while the UNESCO world heritage sight of Alberobello is not to be missed.
+Here impressive white hill towns appear above the olive groves below.
+Two of my favourite hill towns are Ostuni and Locorotondo while the UNESCO world heritage sight of Alberobello is not to be missed.
 In this part of Puglia and in the surrounding countryside, conically shaped houses called ‘trullo‘ or ‘trulli’ can be seen.
 Some of are now stylish holiday villas with pools.
 They tend not to be that spacious unless they have a modern extension, but they are characterful and fun.

 Life in Puglia

 For a real taste of Puglia life, after a day at the beach, I recommend joining the locals for an evening stroll or passeggiata.
 Head to the historic centre of your nearest town or village for this.
 I used to love winding my way through the narrow streets of my local town, Lecce.
 In summer it was always Otranto or Santa Maria dei Leuca.
-You can admire beautiful historic buildings, visit artisan shops or boutiques while strolling along.
-Part of it is to enjoy a cool drink or gelato on the piazza while watching the world go by.
+Stroll past beautiful historic buildings, visit artisan shops or boutiques before stopping for a cool drink or gelato on the piazza while watching the world go by.
 I must admit that I have a bit of a soft spot for Puglia, having lived there in my 20’s.
 The people I met there were always welcoming, with a strong sense of family, fun and a passion for good food and living well.
-In Puglia you really can taste la dolce vita too.
+In Puglia you really can taste la dolce vita so it makes a great place for a holiday.

 Find out more about villas in Puglia with pools